tomplus/k8s-multi-tool/README.md

 ### tail logs from multiple pods

 ```
-# print out last 10 lines from all pods with names started with "kube-dns"
+# print out last 10 lines from all pods with the name like "kube-dns"
 pod.py tail ~kube-dns --lines 10

 # follow new logs